geraudi/pulumi-nextjs/README.md

 pulumi up
 ```

+> **Note about `fix-symlinks.js`**: This project includes an automated fix for a known Node.js symlink bug that affects OpenNext's image optimization function.
+OpenNext has a workaround for certain Node.js versions, but some affected versions (like v24.4.1) are not included in the `AFFECTED_NODE_VERSIONS` list.
+The `npm run build:open-next` command automatically runs the symlink fix after the OpenNext build to ensure proper deployment.

 ### 5. Access Your Application

 After deployment, Pulumi will output the CloudFront URL where your application is accessible.